He awa whiria: the tidal streams of interstellar objects: Stream Simulations

 The time at which a test particle is initialized in this manner will also affect the structure of the stream \citep{amorisco_Feathers_2015}.
 We take the progenitor to produce ISOs at some rate $P(t)$, which for simplicity we assume is via an early event that releases ISOs at a high rate of supply: constant between two times $t_0$ and $t_f$, and zero at all other times.
 This approximates the ISOs as produced early in the life of a planetary system via interactions with the forming planets (we consider the potential nuances of dynamical unbinding mechanisms and their variations in the rate of supply in \S~\ref{sec:ejection_mechanisms}).
 In the case of star clusters on eccentric orbits about the Galaxy, this may be too simple a parametrization, since as the progenitor approaches pericenter, $r_L$ is reduced which may lead to the ejection of more material.
 However, we expect the majority of streams relevant to the detection of ISOs in the Solar System to be on disk-like orbits\footnote{This follows from the fact that most stars in the Solar neighborhood are on disk-like orbits.
 Weighting ISO production by metallicity as in \citet{hopkins_Galactic_2023} will further reduce the importance of the halo and thick disk.
 There are however effects in the opposite direction, namely that streams on halo-like orbits suffer far less heating, so they will be denser and hence produce a disproportionately large encounter rate, if the Sun happens to lie within such a stream.}, where this effect is more modest.
 Moreover, in our approximation, $t_f-t_0$ is likely to be much shorter than any Galactic timescale, which removes any sensitivity to the exact shape of $P(t)$.

 Given a set of test particle positions and velocities at a variety of ejection times between $t_0$ and $t_f$, it is straightforward (though cumbersome) to integrate their motion forward in the Galactic potential.
 To avoid running these integrations explicitly, we instead simply ``write down'' the orbital solution following the formalism of \citet{lynden-bell_Bound_2015}, essentially a higher-order epicyclic approximation.
 We use our \texttt{LBparticles} package\footnote{\url{github.com/lbparticles/lbparticles}}, which implements an extended version of the \citet{lynden-bell_Bound_2015} formalism to include vertical motions under the influence of a disk with an arbitrary radial density profile, and corrects several minor errors in the cosine expansions relating time or azimuthal angle to corresponding internal angles (analogous to the mean and true anomaly for Keplerian orbits) (Forbes et al in prep).
+While this method includes vertical oscillation of the particles with a frequency that depends on galactocentric distance, it does not include the effect discussed in \citet{dehnen_Tidal_2018}, namely that the vertical oscillation frequency depends on the amplitude of the oscillation leading to tidal ribbons rather than streams.
+This effect is moderated provided that the vertical oscillations of particles remain well within a disk scaleheight.
 We adopt the axisymmetric time-independent MW2014 potential \citep{bovy_Galpy_2015} throughout this work.